What is Occupational Health and Safety?

 Additionally, they can perform wellness assessments that can help employees experiencing pain, as well as those who would like to prevent future injuries.
 If any issues are identified during the assessment, employers should provide employees with the opportunity to engage with physical therapy services.

 When employees are healthier they’re less prone to injury.
 Focus on providing preventive care like free biometric screenings and annual physicals for your workforce.
-Marathon Health’s Director of Public Safety Programs Jim Hill, MD, MPH, says that utilizing preventive care as part of an employer’s occupational health services gives your team the most bang for their buck.
+Marathon Health’s Director of Public Safety Programs Jim Hill, MD, MPH, says that utilizing preventive care as part of occupational health services for employers gives your team the most bang for their buck.
 “When preventive care is combined with an emphasis on safety in the workplace, employers are able to streamline their occupational health services to reduce the numbers of injuries from occurring.”

 Employers should create wellness campaigns to encourage employees to be more mindful of their health.
 Some examples include: